qgis/QGIS-Documentation/docs/documentation_guidelines/do_translations.rst

 In order to provide translations:

 #.
 A prebuild script creates translation files named :file:`.po` files for the
-   English language in the folder :file:`/QGIS-Documentation/i18n/en`.
+   English language in the folder :file:`/QGIS-Documentation/locale/en`.
 #.
-These "originals" are then copied by the script to the :file:`i18n` folders for
+These "originals" are then copied by the script to the :file:`locale` folders for
    other languages.
 #.
 The sentences in the :file:`.po` files are pushed to the Transifex web platform,
    and made available for translators who can begin to translate from English to their